A birth or death certificate that is prepared with the intention of providing it to a foreign country is called an apostille.

 - Adopting a child in a foreign country

-The following situations are examples of when a death-certificate apostille could be required:
+Examples of situations where a death-certificate apostille could be required include:

 - Burying a deceased family member in a foreign country